 Most dogs go nuts for a game of fetch, but why not spice it up?

 Instead of using the same old ball or toy, introduce objects with different textures, shapes, and sizes.
-Bring out a soft plush toy, a rubber ball, or crinkly object.
+For example, bring out a soft plush toy, a rubber ball, or a crinkly object.

 Teach your dog to fetch each item on command, rewarding them with treats and praise for successful retrieves.